Kidapawan

-It is located at the foot of Mount Apo, it is a popular destination from late October to December and in the summer, when thousands of tourists climb the country's highest mountain.
+It is located at the foot of Mount Apo, the country's highest mountain.

 Etymology

 Many proposed etymologies have been recorded to explain the origin of Kidapawan's name over the decades.

 In 2017, Karlo Antonio Galay David gathered all written and oral explanations from archival sources and tribal key informants.
 Galay David gathered thirteen proposed etymologies, and of these thirteen, six are about springs, three are about weddings, three are about highlands, two are names, and three are directional and imply the act of going.